Skip to main content

 Make sure there is a Leader in Charge for all activities to take an overview of how safety has been organised.
 They need to make sure hazards and risks have been identified, controls put in place and that both adults and young people understand how things are going to be monitored and controlled.

-Discuss how your leader teams are putting this into practice when you have Group leader meetings and share your experiences.
+Discuss how your leader teams are putting this into practice when you have meetings with section volunteers and share your experiences.
 You’ll also see this happening when you visit Section meetings and events, ask questions of the leaders and young people to check understanding and that what has been planned is in place.

 Help all to feel and be empowered to never be afraid to change or stop an activity if risk increases.